tradingview/rest_integrations_docs/source/trading/Authentification.rst

     * ``state`` --- the value of the ``state`` field from the original authorization request.
 Should return unchanged.
     * ``expires_in`` --- an optional parameter that defines the token lifetime in seconds.
-If this parameter is omitted, the token will not be updated.
+If this parameter is omitted, the token will not be refreshed.
 But it must be borne in mind that this can harm the user's safety.

 .. tip:: The authorization process takes place on a separate tab.
 It will close **120 seconds** after opening,